intel/intel-extension-for-tensorflow/latest/_sources/docs/README.md.txt

 * Graph optimization

   Intel® Extension for TensorFlow\* provides graph optimization to fuse specific operator patterns to a new single operator for better performance, such as `Conv2D+ReLU` or `Linear+ReLU`.
 The benefits of the fusions are delivered to users in a transparent fashion.

+* CPU Thread Pool

+  Intel® Extension for TensorFlow\* uses OMP thread pool by default since it has better performance and scaling for most cases.
+For workloads with large inter-op concurrency, you can switch to use Eigen thread pool (default in TensorFlow) by setting the environment variable `ITEX_OMP_THREADPOOL=0`.

 * Operator optimization